hdoc/hdoc/README.md

 ./build/hdoc --verbose  # Run hdoc over itself, saving the HTML documentation to ./hdoc-output/
 ```

-### Windows
+### Windows ( unofficial support )

 Thanks for project MinGW, Cygwin and MSYS2, we are able to compile hdoc into native applications on Windows platform without any code changed.

 In order to compile windows-native hdoc, an environment of `MSYS2` and `MinGW-w64-x86_64-gcc` is needed to be prepared.
 Then, follow the instructions below to build.